As a district, we are dedicated to keeping our schools safe. This commitment includes the following:

 =Safety Meetings: Our administration meets monthly with local police and fire chiefs, the Batavia Mayor and Board of Education members to discuss safety updates for the district.
 We review and exercise our emergency plans several times each year with our Safety Team and staff.

 =Trauma Informed Practices: As a District this year we are growing in our understanding of Trauma Informed Practices and developing resilience in children who have experienced trauma in their lives.
 We were fortunate to have Dr. Robert Shapiro from Children’s Hospital as the featured speaker at our 2018-2019 annual staff kickoff meeting.
 Dr. Shapiro spoke about the concept of adverse childhood experiences (ACEs), and ways in which staff members can respond in order to allow for healing and permit learning to continue.
 We also had members of the administrative team attend a training on childhood trauma through Child Focus over the summer and recently teams from each school attended training on the Resilience Project, which will be brought back to each staff in building level trainings this fall.
-As the year progresses, we will be exploring steps to reduce the effects of childhood ACEs during monthly staff meetings.
+The work to deep our collective understanding of the impact of trauma will continue during the 2019-2020 school year and we will explore steps to reduce the effects of childhood ACEs during monthly staff meetings.

-=Threat Assessment Protocol: Our administrative and counseling teams attended a training on Responding to Student Threat of Violence in August.
-For the 2018-2019 school year each building will be using the same model to evaluate concerns about student safety, which will allow us to have a more uniform response between buildings any time a concern about school safety is raised.
+=Threat Assessment Protocol: Our administrative and counseling teams attended a training on Responding to Student Threat of Violence in August 2018.
+Beginning in the 2018-2019 school year, each building began using the same model to evaluate concerns about student safety, which allows us to have a more uniform response between buildings any time a concern about school safety is raised.
 We are using the Virginia Threat Assessment Model, which is nationally recognized as a proven tool in evaluating cases where there are incidents that may impact student safety.
 CLICK HERE to view an image of the decision tree that is used when processing any concern about student safety.

 =Visitor Sign In: Every visitor to a district school building during school hours must enter through the main entrance.
 If a visitor plans on entering the building beyond the lobby, for lunch or any other business, they must provide the office with picture I.D, register in the office and receive a visitor badge.
 At the end of the visitor’s time in the building they then must sign out at the office.